Presumption (Catholic canon law): Presumptio juris

 A legal presumption (presumptio juris) is a presumption that is stated in the positive canon law (ab ipsa lege).
 Under the 1917 Code of Canon Law, legal presumption was divided into two kinds: juris tantum "which is relative and vincible by both direct and indirect proof to the contrary", and juris et de jure or absolute presumption which can only be refuted by indirect proof (undermining the fact(s) upon which the presumption is based).
 This distinction between the subdivisions of legal presumption, the relative (juris simpliciter) and the absolute (juris et de jure) was not continued into the 1983 Code of Canon Law and was dropped.

 Juris tantum

 Thus, it is called presumption of law alone (juris tantum) when a thing is judged to be so until the contrary is proved.
-Hence the legal formulæ: "Everyone is presumed innocent until his guilt is proved"; "Once bad always bad" (i. e. in the same species of ill-doing, if amendment is not certain); "What is known in a remote place is known in a neighbouring place", and others similar.
+Hence the legal formula: "Everyone is presumed innocent until his guilt is proved"; "Once bad always bad" (i. e. in the same species of ill-doing, if amendment is not certain); "What is known in a remote place is known in a neighbouring place", and others similar.